 The Intergovernmental Panel on Climate Change (IPCC) recognizes the importance of data for building country capacity to assess climate change and prepare policies to adapt to and mitigate its effects.
 While ODIN does not have a dedicated set of climate change indicators, the ODIN Environment category looks at data on Agriculture and Land Use; Resource Use; Energy; Pollution; and the Built Environment of households.
 Climate change directly impacts these data categories, with the most vulnerable countries being hit the hardest.

 Small Island Developing States (SIDS) are especially vulnerable to climate change.
 In the span of the last two decades, SIDS have experienced 20 natural disasters a year.
 Figure 12 shows median overall scores for Environment Statistics categories by SIDS status.
 There is a large difference in the median Environment score for SIDS and non-SIDS countries in every year.
-Non-SIDS countries’ scores increased but decreased slightly in 2022.
+Non-SIDS countries’ scores increased overtime but remained flat between 2022 and 2022.
 SIDS countries rose slowly through 2018 and, after a sharp increase in 2020, their median score fell significantly in 2022.
 With limited environmental data, they lack the tools needed to build greater climate resilience and need greater assistance to build data systems that help inform these tools.

 Figure 12.
 Median overall score for Environment categories by SIDS status